 Here at EIM we are always happy to help one of America’s hottest industries solve their problems to keep their momentum going!
 And today, it hardly gets any hotter than the lumber industry.
 That is why we were so excited to hear from Mans Lumber & Millwork, a 120-year-old Michigan family lumber business.
 They came to us with a unique pylon labeling problem.

 This company needed to get labels to stick to the pylons in their warehouse.
 The problem?
 They could not seem to get their warehouse’s regular retro-reflective labels to stick permanently to the pylon.
 This led them to self-improvise by wiring placards to the pylons and sticking labels onto the placards.
 We love an innovative approach to solving label issues!
 However, this approach took time and extra supplies, which lead the company to look for a more efficient way to solve their pylon label problem.
-They turned to none other than one of our Label Experts and account managers, Mary Hattie, for assistance.
+They turned to none other than The Label Experts for assistance.

-Not surprisingly with her years of expertise working with and solving warehouse label challenges, Mary had seen this situation before.
-Mary immediately sent a specialized retro-reflective label with a more aggressive adhesive to test.
+With our years of expertise working with and solving warehouse label challenges, we had seen this situation before.
+The Account Manager immediately sent a specialized retro-reflective label with a more aggressive adhesive to test.